Skip to main content

 Over the past two decades, Innerbody Research has helped tens of millions of readers make more informed decisions involving staying healthy and living healthier lifestyles.

 Our team has dedicated thousands of hours over the past few years to learning about a variety of peptides, one of which is the copper peptide GHK-Cu.
 We’ve spent 40+ hours researching all you need to know about this promising peptide — its origin, uses, safety, efficacy, and more.
 We also spoke with doctors who are well-versed in peptide therapy to gather valuable information on proper application, side effects, reactions, and contraindications, among other details.
-Moreover, a member of our team has personally undergone peptide therapy, allowing us to provide information about the patient experience that can only be gained from hands-on experience.
+A member of our team has even personally undergone peptide therapy, enabling us to provide information about the patient experience that can only be gained from hands-on experience.

 Additionally, like all health-related content on this website, this review was thoroughly vetted by one or more members of our Medical Review Board for accuracy.